-THERE ARE TWO TYPES OF INCOME RELEVANT TO AUTHORS AND JOURNALISTS:
+THERE ARE TWO TYPES OF INCOME RELEVANT TO ACTORS:

-- Earnings from employment income from working for an employer e.g. a newspaper. - Trading income self-employed income i.e. from trades, professions and vocations.
+- Earnings from employment income from working for an employer e.g. a theatre. - Trading income self-employed income i.e. from trades, professions and vocations.

-The scope for tax planning for authors and journalists with earnings from employment is much narrower than for those with trading income, who can generally claim a wide range of expenses and pay any tax due once or twice a year through self-assessment, rather than having tax deducted at source by their employer.
+The scope for tax planning for actors with earnings from employment is much narrower than for those with trading income, who can generally claim a wide range of expenses and pay any tax due once or twice a year through self-assessment, rather than having tax deducted at source by their employer.
 Naturally, HMRC is keen to categorise as many people as possible as employed rather than self-employed.